Now scheduling COVID-19 vaccine appointments for ages 12+

 Alpha Lefrancois has been at Women & Infants since 1993.
 She began as a case manager at Project Link and transitioned in 2015 to her current role as case manager at the Center for Women’s Behavioral Health.

 Dr. Pineda is dual boarded in family medicine and psychiatry.
 She is an attending physician at Women's Behavioral Health providing outpatient consultations and medication management as well as provides psychiatric consultation to women while admitted at Women and Infant's Hospital.
-She is the program director for the Women's Mental Health Fellowship and Medical Director at Women's Behavioral Health.
-Dr. Pineda is an assistant professor in the departments of Psychiatry & Human Behavior and Family Medicine at the Warren Alpert Medical School of Brown University.

 Copyright © 2023 Care New England Health System